Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/fsdp.rst

 *****************

 Since training large models can be very expensive, it is best practice to checkpoint the training state periodically in case it gets interrupted unexpectedly.
-Lightning saves a checkpoint every epoch by default, and there are :ref:`several ways to configure the checkpointing behavior further <checkpointing>`.
+Lightning saves a checkpoint every epoch by default, and there are :ref:`several settings to configure the checkpointing behavior in detail <checkpointing>`.

 .. code-block:: python